 Protect Your Firm

-To properly protect your data, you must have a clear offboarding strategy that checks all of the boxes.
+To properly protect your data, you must have a clear offboarding process that checks all of the boxes.
 Of course, there might be other procedures that are specific to your business.

-If you would like to learn more about creating efficiencies and automating your offboarding processes, you can start by booking a Cyber Security Consultation with us.
+If you would like to learn more about creating efficiencies and automating your employee offboarding process, you can start by booking a Cyber Security Consultation with us.